 32. Write an Enticing Meta Description

 Make sure to write a meta description for your post, and make it enticing!
 After your title, this is the most important part of increasing your click-through rate.

-You can simply add it using the Meta description field with Yoast SEO:
+You can simply add it using the Meta description field with All in One SEO:

 33. Keep Meta Description to 160 Characters